Training a Task-Specific Image Reconstruction Loss: Conclusions

 \section{Conclusions}

-In this paper, we have shown several observations that go against the common assumptions of what make a good loss function.
+In this paper, we have shown several observations that go against the common assumptions of what make a good loss.
 We demonstrated that a small multi-scale discriminator network, trained to detect application-specific distortions, can serve as a better feature-wise loss than large networks, such as VGG, which have been trained on large datasets.
 This shows that learning a natural image manifold, semantic, or style features may not be essential for an effective loss function.
-Instead, the loss needs to penalize errors produced by the restoration network.
-The adversarial training used in GANs achieves similar goal of penalizing generator errors, but it involves more challenging and less stable optimization problem.
-The second important observation is that an effective loss function does not need to predict perceived image quality and a good quality metric may not make a good loss function.
-Both tasks may be unrelated.

-It has been argued that image restoration tasks are often ill-defined as an input image, for example a lower resolution image, may be upscaled to multiple, equally plausible high resolution images \cite{Bahat2020}.
-GAN architectures are intended to address this problem by steering the generator to produce images that belong to the natural image manifold.
-But the discriminator, whose task is to discriminate between reference (sharp) and generated (blurry) images, may be more likely to learn to detect image sharpness rather than to learn a complex manifold of natural images.
-It is yet to be determined to what extend training a discriminator network on very large dataset results in learning a complex natural image manifold and to what extend it results in learning to detect blur and other artifacts.
+Instead, the loss needs to penalize errors specific for restoration task in hand.
+Our subjective assessments reveal that the restored images generated using models trained with a task specific loss function are consistently chosen by human observers to be closer to the reference images.